ziming-yuan/eulerity-hackathon/README.md

 ### Viewing the Application

-Once the server is running, you can view the application by navigating to http://localhost:3000 in your web browser.
-The development server will reload if you make edits, and you will also see any lint errors in the console.
+Once the server is running, we can view the application by navigating to http://localhost:3000 in the web browser.
+The development server will reload if we make edits, and we will also see any lint errors in the console.